redmine-git-hosting/redmine_git_hosting/README.md

 ## Installation

-The installation tutorial is [here](http://redmine-git-hosting.io/get_started/).
-The migration tutorial is [here](http://redmine-git-hosting.io/how-to/migrate/).
+The installation guide is [here](http://redmine-git-hosting.io/get_started/).
+The migration guide is [here](http://redmine-git-hosting.io/how-to/migrate/).

 Read the documentation and more on the [project's website](http://redmine-git-hosting.io/).